amirimah/Election_Analysis/README.md

 Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
 Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
 The analysis of the election show that:
-- There were 369,711 votes cast in the elction
+- There were 369,711 votes cast in the election
 - County Results:
     - Jefferson received 10.5 % of the vote and 38,855 number of votes.
     - Denver received 82.8 % of the vote and 306,055 number of votes.